PowerShellCrack/PSIntuneDeviceManager/README.md

 # PSIntuneDeviceManagerUI
-Manage Intune devices
+a UI to manage Intune devices, that may be more difficult to do within portal.

 **WORK-IN-PROGRESS** This is still in development.

-**NEW** Intune Device Manager UI was built to allow more management or Intune devices besides just renaming
+**NEW** Revampled _Hybrid Device Renamer UI_ to _Intune Device Manager UI_; built to allow more management or Intune devices besides just renaming devices.

 ## Here is how you use it:
-To launch the script; its best to call it through PowerShell, like so:

 ### Parameters